Honolulu, April 11, 2014

 A new approach to analyzing paleo-climate reconstructions of the El Niño Southern Oscillation (ENSO) phenomenon resolves disagreements and reveals that ENSO activity during the 20th century has been unusually high compared to the past 600 years.
-The study, published in Climate of the Past, was co-authored by IPRC's Axel Timmermann and by Shayne McGregor and at the NOAA Geophysical Fluid Dynamics Laboratory.
+The study, published in Climate of the Past, was authored by Shayne McGregor at the University of New South Wales, IPRC's Axel Timmermann, and scientists at the NOAA Geophysical Fluid Dynamics Laboratory.
 Read more in Nature World News; Science Codex; Colorado News.
 Watch KITV4.
 See Star-Advertiser story.

 Honolulu, October 28, 2013

 The semimonthly newsletter of Ocean Policy Research Foundation in Tokyo has published an article by Kevin Hamilton about the IPRC and its Japanese connections (Number 317, October 20, 2013).
 University of Tokyo Professor Emeritus Toshio Yamagata, who is co-chief editor for the newsletter, translated the article into Japanese; read the article in English.